Mookie Betts Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 94 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Marsh starts for the first time this season for the Royals.
+- Lynch gets the start for the Royals, his seventh of the season.
+He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.

+- The left-hander last pitched on Sunday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.